albedo-engine/3DEngine/README.md

   * [ ] Make use of nested namespace
   * [ ] Remove boost dependency
-  * [ ] Change the way uniforms are sent (using a lot of conditions), boost::any is not be the answer.
+  * [ ] Change the way uniforms are sent (using a lot of conditions), boost::any is not the answer.
   * [ ] Separate includes and sources
   * [ ] Separate templates declaration / definition
   * [ ] Add constness and staticness where we can.